aadulan/Y3S2_revision/computer_security/notes.md

 - can overwrite portions of the next block

 #### Preventing Heap-Based Buffer Overflow Attacks
-- ns.
-Address space randomization prevents the attacker from reliably guessing memory locations, making the attack more difficult.
+- Address space randomization prevents the attacker from reliably guessing memory locations, making the attack more difficult.
 - some portions not executable
 - store heap metadata in seperate location